itsschwer/pressure-drop/README.md

 ## issues

-I don't know how this mod behaves when installed by both host and client.
+I don't know how this mod behaves when installed by both host and client (or just non-host).